EtorojahOkon/c-calculator/README.md

 d.
 Quadratic functions

-Additionally, this calculator logs all actions performed on console for easy reference I actually coded the ui without visual studio...
+Additionally, this calculator logs all actions performed on console for easy reference

+I actually coded the ui without visual studio...

+Uncomment the this.Logo line and add an appropriate form logo of your choice